-Protagonist defies her superiors.I realized this was a common phrasing for my outlines, because I know roughly what’s going to happen.
-But by stating it so clearly, in a “done deal” kinda way, I was robbing the story of the mystery of wondering what would happen.
-I changed it to:
+I realized this was a common phrasing for my outlines, because I know roughly what’s going to happen.
+But by stating it so clearly, in a “done deal” kind of way, I was robbing the story of the mystery of wondering what would happen.
+To remind myself to put the mystery back in, I changed the line to:Protagonist defies her superiors.

-Protagonist has to choose between superiors and friend.I made it a choice my protagonist had to make to achieve that outcome, which made the scene more unpredictable.
-Sure, the outcome is going to be the same, but when I write it, I’ll have that struggle to choose firmly in my mind.
-I won’t write it as if it’s a done deal.
-And that makes a ton of difference.
+Protagonist has to choose between superiors and friend.A simple fix, but this edit made it a choice my protagonist had to make to achieve that outcome, which made the scene more unpredictable.
+Sure, the outcome was going to be the same, but when I wrote it, I had that struggle to choose firmly in my mind.
+I didn't write it as if it was a done deal--and that made a world of difference.

 How many choices did I offer my protagonist?

-Obviously not every actions is going to have options, but I wanted to see how many times I gave my protagonist a choice that could either raise the stakes, the tension, add unpredictability or take the story in an unexpected direction?
+Obviously not every actions is going to have options, but I wanted to see how many times I gave my protagonist a choice that could either raise the stakes, the tension, add unpredictability, or take the story in an unexpected direction.
 The scenes in which I did offer choices were far more compelling scenes.

 How many clear outcomes were there?